Making a Painted Wooden Tray

 Note: This article was first published on www.betterbudgeting.com

-This is a guide about turning a cupboard door into a tray.
+This is a page about turning a cupboard door into a tray.
 Repurpose an old discarded cupboard door by making it into a useful tray, for years more of use.